ivanvujkc/acg_2023/README.md

 **Lecture topics:**

-- What is project management?
+- What is reproducible science?
 - Git Basics; creating and cloning a repo
 - Adding, committing, and pull requests
 - Reproducible science: the compileable manuscript (Guest Peter Nguyen)